Cyclone Tauktae: 127 missing after barge sinks amid storm, Navy conducts rescue operation

 Extremely severe cyclonic storm Tauktae was downgraded to ‘severe’ after it made landfall in Gujarat.

-Extremely severe cyclonic storm Tauktae was downgraded to “severe” after it made landfall in Gujarat, the India Meteorological Department said on Tuesday morning.
+Tauktae was downgraded to a “cyclonic storm” after it made landfall in Gujarat, the India Meteorological Department said on Tuesday afternoon.
+The weather department predicted that it will gradually become a “deep depression” by Tuesday evening around 5.30 pm.

 The cyclone made landfall around 8.30 pm on Monday, triggering power outages and uprooting trees and electric poles.

 The Indian Navy, which has been conducting multiple search operations, said that one of the barges that sent out an emergency rescue call has sunk.
 The vessel, identified as P305, had 273 people on board, of which 146 were rescued till Tuesday morning.
 As many as 127 were still missing and the Navy authorities are actively involved in a search and rescue operation.